Sodalite: Embrace the Calm

 The Essence of Sodalite

 Following exposure to the sun, their coloring naturally transforms into a luminous gray complexion.
-Stones from other geographies in the East may begin their lives as white, but a transition to violet is a result of the exposure to their native sun.
+Stones from other geographies in the East may begin their lives as white, but a transition to violet is a result of exposure to their native sun.

 The Origin of Sodalite